-To the extent that provisions of Bermudian legislation is similar to that of the UK, the Bermuda Courts will be bound to follow and apply any relevant decision of the Privy Council.
+To the extent that provisions of Bermudian legislation are similar to that of the UK, the Bermuda Courts will be bound to follow and apply any relevant decision of the Privy Council.
 Further, the decisions of the Superior Courts of England and Wales are highly persuasive.
-Depending on the facts and the circumstances, the Bermuda employment tribunal and Courts will often find assistance in the judgments of the superior Courts/tribunals of other common law and offshore jurisdictions (including various Canadian provinces and Caricom countries).
+Depending on the facts and the circumstances, the Bermuda Employment Tribunal ("the Tribunal") and Courts will often find assistance in the judgments of the superior Courts/tribunals of other common law and offshore jurisdictions (including various Canadian provinces and Caricom countries).